Introduction to Media Literacy 4219-SD0091

 Knowledge:

-Students will get acquianted with the issues of media literacy and responsible acting as
+Students will get acquainted with the issues of media literacy and responsible acting as media participants: creators, consumers and disseminators.

 Skills:

-Students will develop critical approach to discuss the media and grasp their further
+Students will develop critical approach to discuss media messages.

 Competences: